mkistler/azure-api-style-guide/openapi-style-guidelines.md

 ### Use well-defined property types

-schema properties and parameters should have well-defined type and format information.
+Schema properties and parameters should have well-defined type and format information.
 Only use combinations of `type` and `format` defined in the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#dataTypes)